 New applicants currently receive a $150 cash back bonus after spending $500 on new purchases within three months of account opening, and an additional $25 after adding an authorized cardholder who makes a purchase during the same time period.

-This card also offers 0% APR introductory financing on both new purchases and balance transfers, with a 5% balance transfer fee.
-After the promotional financing period expires, the standard interest rate will apply which is a variable APR of 14.24%, 19.24%, or 23.24%, depending on your creditworthiness when you applied for the card, with no penalty APR.
+This Chase Freedom Unlimited® also offers 0% APR introductory financing for 15 months on both new purchases and balance transfers, with a 5% balance transfer fee.
+If the balance transfer is made within the first 60 days of being an account holder, the balance transfer fee is only 3%.
+After the promotional financing period expires, the standard interest rate will apply which is 16.74% - 25.49% Variable, depending on your creditworthiness when you applied for the card, with no penalty APR.

 While it doesn’t offer any rewards, the Chase Slate stands out in the market due to its offer of 15 months of 0% APR promotional financing on both new purchases and balance transfers, with no fee for balance transfers completed within 60 days of account opening.
 After the promotional financing rate expires, the standard interest rate will apply, which is a variable APR of 13.24%, 18.24%, or 23.24%, depending on your credit when you applied.
 And unlike many cards, there is no penalty APR.